conda/conda/docs/source/user-guide/install/linux.rst

    * `Anaconda installer for Linux <https://www.anaconda.com/download/>`_.

 #.
-In your terminal window, run:
+In your Terminal window, run:

    * Miniconda: